Kumyks: Early to Timurid's war era

-Until the 19th century, the Kumyks were a largely feudal, decentralized entity of strategical geographic and political importance for Russia, Persia and the Ottomans, headed by a leader called the Shamkhal (originally Shawkhal, in Russian sources Shevkal).
+Other Kumyk states included the Endirey Principality, Utamish Sultanate, Tumen Possession, Braguny Principality, Mekhtuly Khanate, Kaytag Uzminate and others.
+However, until the 19th century, the Kumyks were a largely feudal, decentralized entity of varied strategical geographic and political importance for Russia, Persia and the Ottomans, headed by a leader called the Shamkhal (originally Shawkhal, in Russian sources Shevkal).
 The Kumyk polity known as the Shamkhalate of Tarki was mentioned as early as the 14th century by Timurid historians.